ParkerICI/porter-trial-data/README.md

 ### translational-data
+#### Mass Cytometry (CyTOF): PORTER_cytof_public.csv
+* manuscript.id = Deidentified Subject ID reported in the manuscript
+* cohort = Treatment Cohort (A, B, C)
+* treatment = Treatment Regimen
+* timepoint.id = Timepoint of Sample Collection
+* cell.population.name = Cell Population
+* percent.of.leukocytes = Abundance Value, measured as the Percentage of Leukocytes
+* percent.of.parent = Abundance Value, measured as the Percentage of the Parent Population
+* composite.endpoint.responder = "Y" indicates a patient met at least one of the following criteria: CTC.responder = "Y", PSA.responder = "Y", or best.overall.response = "Partial Response"
+* disease.control.6month = "Y" represents a best overall response of Complete or Partial Response or Stable Disease >= 6 months

 #### Whole Exome Sequencing - MSI and Tumor Mutational Burden: PORTER_msi_tmb_public.csv
 * manuscript.id = Deidentified Subject ID reported in the manuscript
 * cohort = Treatment Cohort (A, B, C)